Comparing Medicare Supplement Plan G vs Plan N

 Plan N Covers:

 - Excess charges of up to 15%.
-This is covered if your doctor or provider charges Medicare Part B excess charges and does not accept Medicare assignment
+This is covered if your doctor or provider charges Medicare Part B excess charges and does not accept Medicare Assignment

 - Part-B copay of up to $50 per each emergency room visit when you're admitted to the hospital.